What is an Exercise Physiologist?

 Things an Exercise Physiologist Should Know How to Do

-Exercise Physiologists state the following job skills are important in their day-to-day work.
+When polled, Exercise Physiologists say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.